 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Harrisville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Harrisville has few renters and college students.
 But the biggest reason it is quieter in Harrisville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Harrisville may be for you.

-The percentage of adults in Harrisville with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.40% of adults in Harrisville have a bachelor's degree or advanced degree.
+The citizens of Harrisville are slightly less educated than the national average of 21.84% for the average city or town: 14.40% of adults in Harrisville have a bachelor's degree or advanced degree

 The per capita income in Harrisville in 2022 was $27,169, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $108,676 for a family of four.
 However, Harrisville contains both very wealthy and poor people as well.